Billy Miller (American football): Early life

 Billy attended Westlake High School in Westlake Village, California from 1991 to 1995.
 He was the consensus prep All-America selection at Westlake High School.
 Miller hauled in 69 passes for 1,087 yards and 14 TDs as a senior, also two-year starter on Westlake's basketball team, earning all-Marmonte league and all-Ventura County honors.

 He was the national Top 100 pick by the Dallas Morning News, posting 187 career receptions for 3,017 yards and 34 scores.

 Professional career

 After playing for the Denver Broncos with no starts and no playing time in 2001, Miller signed to the Houston Texans in 2002.
 Miller became a relatively integral part of the Texans' offense, starting in 21 games in 3 years, and playing in every game.
 In his first year, he obtained over 600 receiving yards, while scoring 3 touchdowns.
-He scored the first touchdown for the Texans.
+He scored the first touchdown for the Texans franchise.

 Miller was waived by the Saints on September 10, 2008, but re-signed on September 16.
 He had 45 receptions for 579 yards for 2008–2009.

-But before the 2009 season started, Miller blew out his Achilles tendon in an exhibition game against the Miami Dolphins, ending his football playing career.
+But before the 2009 season started, Miller tore his Achilles tendon in an exhibition game against the Miami Dolphins, ending his football playing career.
 The Saints won the Super Bowl the following February.